softplus/midjourney_lightroom/README.md

 - Enter the bot key
 - Enter the Lighthouse client id & client secret
 - Type 'hi!' into Discord to trigger the bot
-- Authenticate with Lighthouse for your account
+- Authenticate with Lighthouse for your account (repeat daily)
 - Start making images!

 ## Usage